I’m about to tell you about a little city. It seemed small, but it was big enough to attract the attention of a great king.

 Not so much!

-Whether you are small or just feel small, you need to
+Even if you feel small, you need to…

 Recognize your enemy.

-I think it’s interesting that the enemy came against this city with
+Despite knowing that the city was small and powerless, the enemy came against this city with…

 Look what happened: This was a small city, and a great king came against it.